 Some situations exclude you from insurance companies requiring underwriting.

 MA State/County Penetration, February 2023.

 The State of Medicare Supplement Coverage, 2021.

 There isn’t a best Medicare Supplement plan in Florida; however, there are a couple of plans that most people are choosing.
-The most popular plans that are taking new enrollments in Florida are Medicare Supplement Plan G and Plan N.
+The most popular plans that are taking new enrollments in Florida (for those who became Medicare-eligible on or after January 1, 2020) are Medicare Supplement Plan G and Plan N.